 There are three ways you can get started:

-- If you have Solace PubSub+ message brokers already deployed, obtain the hostname, or IP address, of a message broker to test against, a username and password to access it, and a Message VPN in which you can produce and consume messages.
+- If you have Solace PubSub+ event brokers already deployed, obtain the hostname, or IP address, of an event broker to test against, a username and password to access it, and a Message VPN in which you can produce and consume messages.

-- You can go through an Initial Set Up of a software message broker.
+- You can go through an Initial Set Up of a software event broker.

 - You can spin up Solace PubSub+ Cloud.

 Click below to access the developer reference for the Solace C API.